 Flat roofs are interesting from an aesthetic point-of-view and are more energy efficient than the traditional sloped roof.
-They are easier to maintain and are quite versatile, which has made them popular for modern homebuilders and commercial property owners.
+They are easier to maintain and quite versatile, making them popular for modern homebuilders and commercial property owners.

 Some of the most notable benefits are:

 A flat roof can expand the structure’s usable living or workspace.
 Some homeowners might choose to install a rooftop garden or a deck.
-These additions are not just usable but also provide additional protection from the elements.
+These additions are usable and provide additional protection from the elements.

 Cheaper construction and repair costs

-Flat roofs do not take up as much space as sloped roofs, and they require less material.
-This makes construction and installation cheaper and means that any repairs that are needed will be less costly.
+Flat roofs do not take up as much space as sloped roofs and require less material.
+Less material makes construction and installation cheaper and means that any needed repairs will be less costly.

 Flat roofs help you keep your utility costs down, especially in the hot Texas heat.
-Sloped roofs will often retain warm air inside or will let cooled air escape.
-With less overhead space for air to become trapped, a flat roof will be much more energy efficient for your structure.
+Sloped roofs often retain warm air inside or let cooled air escape.
+A flat roof will be more energy efficient for your structure, with less overhead space for air to become trapped.

 Flat Roof Materials